scriptin/jmdict-simplified/README.md

 All derived files are distributed under the same license, as the original license requires it.

+### NPM packages

+NPM packages `@scriptin/jmdict-simplified-types` and `@scriptin/jmdict-simplified-loader`
+are available under [MIT license][MIT].
+This license is specifically chosen to be the most permissive and simple to use.

 ### Other files

-The source code and other files of this project (this doesn't include the distribution archives containing JSON files) are available under [Creative Commons Attribution-ShareAlike License v4.0][CC-BY-SA-4].
+The source code and other files of this project, excluding the files and packages mentioned above, are available under [Creative Commons Attribution-ShareAlike License v4.0][CC-BY-SA-4].
 See [LICENSE.txt](LICENSE.txt)

 [JMdict]: http://www.edrdg.org/jmdict/j_jmdict.html